-The Key Goal of the CPP is to stream those children who are unable to reside in their parental home into Cultural Care settings rather than foster care.
+The Key Goal of the CPP is to help those children who are unable to reside in their parental home to find family or Cultural Care settings rather than foster care.

 Eliminate barriers that prevent Cultural Caregivers from providing safe, caring and enriching family environments for children placed in their home.